Johnson scores 38, Winthrop upsets Illinois 84-80 in OT

 The game was sloppy as each team committed 22 turnovers – Illinois scored 25 points off turnovers while Winthrop scored 18.

+Xavier Cooks shook off a sloppy first 39 minutes of the game to hit a big 3 with 28 seconds left during that forced overtime.
+He finished with 13 points and seven rebounds but won’t be happy about six turnovers.
+Roderick Perkins and Prescott again provided lifts off the bench, each contributing little plays like key offensive rebounds or assists.
+Prescott had 10 points and nine rebounds.

-Tracy Abrams continued his hot return to the court, scoring 17 points.
+Sixth-year guard Tracy Abrams continued his hot return to the court for Illinois, scoring 17 points.
 He hit 2 of 4 from beyond the arc Monday night, and is 11 of 15 from 3-point range this season.

 Illinois travels to Brooklyn for a Thanksgiving matchup against No. 19 West Virginia in the NIT Season Tip-Off tournament.

-Winthrop will have a chance to enjoy the holidays before hosting New Hampshire on Sunday.
+Winthrop will have a chance to enjoy Thanksgiving before hosting New Hampshire on Sunday.

 Comments